TARGENE/TMLE.jl/docs/src/user_guide/estimation.md

 - Computational Complexity: Sample-splitting results in ``K`` fits of the nuisance functions, drastically increasing computational complexity.
 In particular, if the nuisance functions are estimated using (P-fold) Super-Learning, this will result in two nested cross-validation loops and ``K \times P`` fits.
 - Caching of Nuisance Functions: Because the `resampling` strategy typically needs to preserve the outcome and treatment proportions, very little reuse of cached models is possible (see [Caching Models](@ref)).

+## Using the Cache

+TMLE and OSE are expensive procedures, it may therefore be useful to store some information for further reuse.
+This is the purpose of the `cache` object, which is produced as a byproduct of the estimation process.

-## Caching Models
+### Reusing Models

-Let's now see how the `cache` can be reused with a new estimand, say the Total Average Treatment Effect of both `T₁` and `T₂`.
+The cache contains in particular the machine-learning models that were fitted in the process and which can sometimes be reused to estimate other quantities of interest.
+For example, say we are now interested in the Joint Average Treatment Effect of both `T₁` and `T₂`.
+We can provide the cache to the next round of estimation as follows.

 ```@example estimation
 Ψ₃ = ATE(